Poetry of Mao Zedong

-Mao Zedong (1893–1976), the first Chairman of the Communist Party of China and leader of the People's Republic of China for nearly 30 years, wrote poetry, starting in the 1920s, during the Red Army's retreat during the Long March of 1934–1936, and after coming to power in 1949.
+Mao Zedong (1893–1976), the first Chairman of the Chinese Communist Party and leader of the People's Republic of China for nearly 30 years, wrote poetry, starting in the 1920s, during the Chinese Red Army's retreat during the Long March of 1934–1936, and after coming to power in 1949 following the Chinese Civil War.
 In spite of Mao's political radicalism he was artistically conservative, opting to use traditional Chinese forms.

 Overview

-Mao's poems are in the classical Chinese verse style, rather than the newer Modern Chinese poetry style.
-Mao is probably not one of the best Chinese poets, but his poems are generally considered to have literary quality.
+Mao's poems are in the classical Chinese verse styles, most commonly Ci and Lü, rather than newer Modern Chinese poetry styles.
 Like most Chinese intellectuals of his generation, Mao immersed himself in Chinese classical literature.
-His style was deeply influenced by the "Three Lis" of the Tang Dynasty: poets Li Bai, Li Shangyin, and Li He.
+His style was deeply influenced by the "Three Lis" of the Tang dynasty: poets Li Bai, Li Shangyin, and Li He.
 He is considered to be a romantic poet, in contrast to the realist poets represented by Du Fu.

 Mao's poems are frequently quoted in popular culture, literature and daily conversations.
-Some of his most well-known poems are "Changsha" (1925), "The Double Ninth" (1929.10), "Loushan Pass" (1935), "The Long March" (1935), "Snow" (1936.02), "The PLA Captures Nanjing" (1949.04), "Reply to Li Shuyi" (1957.05.11), and "Ode to the Plum Blossom" (1961.12).
+Some of his most well-known poems are "Snow" (1936.02), "Changsha" (1925), "The Double Ninth" (1929.10), "Loushan Pass" (1935), "The Long March" (1935), "The PLA Captures Nanjing" (1949.04), "Reply to Li Shuyi" (1957.05.11), and "Ode to the Plum Blossom" (1961.12).

+Themes in Mao's poetry include frequent use of the character 万 (wan), meaning 10,000 (and in the Chinese literary tradition, not necessarily the specific number but standing for something huge and plentiful).
+The character appears in various lines in his romantic revolutionary poetry such as "I see ten thousand crimsoned hills", "Ten thousand miles of whirling snow", an "Under the freezing sky ten thousand creatures contend in freedom".